nicozanf/Test/README.rst

 Installation
 ############

 PY4WEB runs fine on Windows, MacOS and Linux.
-There are four installation procedures (see the official documentation for details) but only two of them are summarized here.
+There are many installation procedures (see the official documentation for details) but only two of them are summarized here.

-Using ''binaries'' is the **simplest way** for starting py4web, but only for Windows and MacOS.
+Using 'binaries' is the **simplest way** for starting py4web, but only for Windows and MacOS.
 This is meant especially for newbies or students, because it does not require Python pre-installed on your system nor administrative rights.
 You just need to download the latest Windows or MacOS ZIP file from [this external repository](https://github.com/nicozanf/py4web-pyinstaller).
 Unzip it on a local folder and open a command line there.
 Finally run the commands (omit './' if you're using Windows)

 .. code:: bash